 Unlike most other states, New Mexico law does not require that your advance directive be witnessed.
 However, two witnesses are recommended to avoid concerns that the document might be forged, that you were forced to sign it, or that it does not genuinely represent your wishes.
 If you choose to have your document witnessed, we suggest that your witnesses be at least 18 years old and that your health care agent not serve as a witness.

-After you and your witness sign your advance health care direcive, it is legally valid.
+After you and your witnesses sign your advance health care direcive, it is legally valid.
 Keep the original in your files and give a copy to your health care agent, if you named one.
 To ensure that you get the health care that you want, it’s a good idea to make your wishes widely known.
-So, you might also consider giving copies of your advance directive to your physician, your hospital, your HMO or other insurance plan, and trusted family members and friends.
+You might also consider giving copies of your advance directive to your physician, your hospital, your HMO or other insurance plan, and trusted family members and friends.

 Review your document every few years to make sure that it still reflects your wishes.
 Also, consider making new documents if you move to another state, get married or divorced, or if your agent is no longer able to supervise your wishes.